<< Part of an ongoing lesson - first part is here >>

 To create an object from a class, you have to set up a variable of that class type.
 This involves nothing more than typing its name.
 So type the "Hap" of HappyBirthday (the name we gave our class).
 You should see the IntelliSense list appear with you Class on it:

-Press the enter key to add the Class name to your code.
+Press the enter or tab key on your keyboard to add the Class name to your code.

 After the Class type, you need a name for your variable.
 This is just like

 any other variable name, so you can call it almost anything you like.
 But type

 birthdayMessage as the name of your HappyBirthday class variable,

 So this sets up a variable of type HappyBirthday (your class), with the name birthdayMessage.

 We haven't yet created the Object, though.
 All we've done is to tell C# to set up some space in memory to hold the Object.